Almas661995/Hate-Speach/README.md

-# Hate Speech Detection using Decision Trees
+# Hate Speech Detection

-This repository contains code for detecting hate speech in tweets using a decision tree classifier.
+This repository contains code for detecting hate speech in tweets .
 The model is trained on a dataset of labeled tweets and can predict whether a given tweet falls into one of three categories: "Hate Speech," "Offensive Language," or "No Hate and Offensive."

 ## Prerequisites